MicrosoftDocs/power-platform/power-virtual-agents/build-22/advanced-custom-speech-ssml.md

 [!INCLUDE [Build 2022](includes/build-22-disclaimer.md)]

-SSML (Speech Synthesis Markup Language) is an XML-based markup language that specifies how text is converted into synthesized speech.
+Speech Synthesis Markup Language (SSML) is an XML-based markup language that specifies how text is converted into synthesized speech.
 It's one of the many ways Power Virtual Agents makes your bot's responses sound like natural speech.
 You can use SSML in bots that are connected to the [Telephony channel](publication-connect-bot-to-telephony.md).

 ## Prerequisites